 The Wine Gum Flavors Debate

-Wine Gums (sometimes spelled winegums) come in six colors: Red, Orange, Yellow, Green, White, and Black.
+Wine Gums (sometimes spelled winegums) generally come in six colors: Red, Orange, Yellow, Green, White, and Black.
 They are manufactured in a number of basic shapes including a circle, a diamond, a short oval, a longer rounded rectangle, a kidney shape, and a crown (Maynards brand only).
 Some brands are also imprinted with the names of wines such as Port, Champagne, Claret, Sherry, Brandy, Burgundy, Gin, Cider, Hock, Rum, and Cognac.
 Some companies claim that the first Wine Gums were indeed made with wine, while others claim that they never were.

 No Wine Gums currently made contain any alcohol, however; they're an all-ages treat.
 But what about their flavors?
 Are their flavours supposed to be reminiscent of wines, or of fruit?
 That's a topic of endless debate among Wine Gum lovers.
 If Wine Gums were once flavored with wine, they now seem to be primarily fruit-flavored, though of course since wines are produced with fruit, one could argue that they still are wine-based.